threalwinky/threalwinky.github.io/content/post/crewctf2025/index.md

 ![image](https://hackmd.io/_uploads/H1bNUyy2gx.png)

-And I'm the fifth one to solve it.
+And I was the fifth one to solve it.

 ![image](https://hackmd.io/_uploads/r1cBU113xl.png)